 (Party affiliation only pertains to partisan primary races held in even-numbered years.
 It doesn’t apply to non-partisan primary races or the November General Election.)

 Once you register to vote, you will be sent a Voter Information Card, which lists your precinct and district number.
 You can check who your elected officials are by clicking the link on our website for Check Your Registration Status.
 In addition to showing your registration status, this link will also provide you with your precinct number, political jurisdictions, and elected officials.
 Your Voter Information Card is not needed in order to vote; it is for informational purposes only.

-You will need to re-register to vote if you change your name or want to change your political party affiliation.
+You will need to re-register to vote if you change your name or move to another county.

 If you are currently registered to vote in Salt Lake County, but you moved within the County, you will not need to re-register to vote.
 Please call the Election Division at (385)468-8683 or send an e-mail to Got-Vote@slco.org with your name and your new address in Salt Lake County.
 We will update your address with your new address.

 If you previously registered to vote in another county in the State of Utah, you will need to re-register to vote in Salt Lake County.
 Please refer to the information above regarding the various methods you can use to register to vote.

 Please note, the post office does not forward ballots.

 If you move outside of Salt Lake County, you will need to re-register to vote in the new county or state of residency.